roderik/dotfiles/README.md

 ![dotfiles](./logo.jpg)

+A pure "Apple Silicon" setup script for my computers.
+It installs nothing that does not have a native arm version.

 ## Installation

 For all operations we are going to need several command line utilities and XCode.
 Just the CLT is not enough.
 Install Xcode via the App Store.